PaarthSonkiya/hatch/docs/whitepaper.md

 ### 6.1 The graceful-failure property

-A meaningful design property of the Hatch system: even if the acoustic ML stage performs poorly in the field, the environmental-only signal is independently useful.
+A meaningful design property of the Exuvia system: even if the acoustic ML stage performs poorly in the field, the environmental-only signal is independently useful.
 A node that reliably reports "this drain has had standing water for 5 days at 28°C" is *already* a deployable source-reduction tool for town councils, with or without acoustic confirmation.
 This is what reduces the project's overall execution risk: the most uncertain technical component (field ML performance) is not on the critical path to demonstrable value.

 ---